 Ghana is also reportedly eying a blockchain-based system as a way to develop a secure and transparent land registry system.
-(Anecdotally, in the current system, citizens frequently mark their homes with paint to let others know a particular property is spoken for).19 Honduras also piloted a blockchain initiative (that has since stalled) to verify and record nearly 200 years' worth of land records in an effort to bring certainty and transparency to what many experts consider a corrupt system of property ownership.20 Similarly, Ukraine recently announced that it will begin to use blockchain technology to manage its land registry in an effort to bring transparency and security to its property recordation system.21
+(Anecdotally, in the current system, citizens frequently mark their homes with paint to let others know a particular property is spoken for).20 Honduras also piloted a blockchain initiative (that has since stalled) to verify and record nearly 200 years' worth of land records in an effort to bring certainty and transparency to what many experts consider a corrupt system of property ownership.21 Similarly, Ukraine recently announced that it will begin to use blockchain technology to manage its land registry in an effort to bring transparency and security to its property recordation system.22

-It is not only developing countries that are eager to explore block-chain-based land registries, however.
-Sweden, a wealthy country with a well-developed property system, has been testing a way to record property transactions using blockchain technology since 2016.22 That project is spearheaded by the country's central land registration authority, the government agency Lantmäteriet.23 According to agency officials, Lantmäteriet was drawn to blockchain solutions as a way to (a) save Swedish taxpayers over \$106 million per year by eliminating antiquated paperwork and (b) make their land titling system more efficient, transparent, and secure.24 Using a private blockchain that is visible to all parties to a transaction such as buyers, sellers, real-estate agents, and banks-each step in a land title exchange is verified and recorded, and the records are then summarized in an external public blockchain so that the general public can also view the property interests.25 After two years of testing, Sweden is preparing to conduct their first transactions soon.26
+It is not only developing countries that are eager to explore blockchain-based land registries, however.
+Sweden, a wealthy country with a well-developed property system, has been testing a way to record property transactions using blockchain technology since 2016.23 That project is spearheaded by the country's central land registration authority, the government agency Lantmäteriet.24 According to agency officials.
+Lantmäteriet was drawn to blockchain solutions as a way to (a) save Swedish taxpayers over \$106 million per year by eliminating antiquated paperwork and (b) make their land titling system more efficient, transparent, and secure.25 Using a private blockchain that is visible to all parties to a transactionsuch as buyers, sellers, real-estate agents, and banks-each step in a land title exchange is verified and recorded, and the records are then summarized in an external public blockchain so that the general public can also view the property interests.26 After two years of testing, Sweden is preparing to conduct their first transactions soon.27

 It is notable that Sweden, like the United States, faces legal obstacles to full-scale adoption of blockchain-based land records-namely, a legal requirement for physical signatures on paper.
-Lantmäteriet has made proposals directly to the Swedish Ministry of Justice, which would oversee a change to that law, and a committee run by Sweden's Department of Finance is actively reviewing how to make such changes.27 In the meantime, the agency is moving forward with what many consider to be the most advanced blockchain-based land registry system in the world to date,28 and other developed countries are taking note-last year, Japan and Dubai also announced that they desire and intend to move their land registry records to a blockchain-based system.29 that they are gaining clear title to a particular parcel of real property-the benefits of a blockchain-based system (e.g., reduced risk of fraud, automatically recorded history, cost and time savings, ease of use) are so glaring that transformation in this direction seems almost inevitable.
-With that said, while technology moves without speed limits, legal processes are necessarily slow and deliberate.
-This is especially true in the U.S., where property law is state/county-based.
-Unlike countries with a centralized land registry system, wherein one government actor may be able to champion a relatively quick move to blockchain-based land registries, the type of state-by-state legal overhaul that must occur to transform the U.S.' legacy real property system into a real-time, blockchain-based system that enjoys full legal recognition will necessarily require additional time and careful planning.
-As a starting point for that process, lawmakers, regulators, and market participants should begin thinking carefully about existing legal impediments that must be modified to accommodate blockchain-based recordation and transfers of real property interests.
+Lantmäteriet has made proposals directly to the Swedish Ministry of Justice, which would oversee a change to that law, and a committee run by Sweden's Department of Finance is actively reviewing how to make such changes.28 In the meantime, the agency is moving forward with what many consider to be the most advanced blockchain-based land registry system in the world to date,29 and other developed countries are taking note-last year, Japan and Dubai also announced that they desire and intend to move their land registry records to a blockchain-based system.30